-We, Cheetah Experience Ashia hereby declare that the following statement reflects our business intentions and our ethical conviction.
+We, Ashia, hereby declare that the following statement reflects our business intentions and our ethical convictions.

-Transparency of our business dealings is important to us, so we will provide our partners with relevant information and try to answer all questions that might arise to the best of our knowledge and belief.
+Transparency of our business dealings is important to us, so we will provide our partnering organisations with relevant information and try to answer all questions that might arise to the best of our knowledge and belief.

-At Ashia we do not condone cub or young adolescent petting/cuddling.
-When we do have juvenile animals at our projects, they are cared for by our experienced staff, with volunteers assisting in their care when required, and only after going through a training and induction program.
-Captive-born cheetahs that are ear-marked for release will be raised by their mothers with as little human interaction as possible.
+At Ashia we do not condone wild animal petting/cuddling.
+All animals ear-marked for release are mother-raised.
+Captive-bred and wild rescued individuals are cared for by our experienced staff using as little human interaction as necessary.
+Volunteers are assisting in their hands-off care when required, and only after going through a training and induction program.

 Ashia does not support breeding of any big or small cats in captivity unless it is for proven conservation and release purposes.
 At our facility in Paarl we do not breed with any animals.
 Ashia is not involved in the canned lion/hunting industry and we unreservedly condemn such practices.